 What could be worse than choosing the wrong chainsaw for the job?
 Picking the wrong chainsaw blades.
 But it can be hard to navigate all the different types of chainsaw chains available.
-So we have pulled all the information together in one spot to make your decision easier.
+You might be wondering what is the difference in chainsaw chains?

 There are a large number of different chainsaw blades.
 Each type is made up from a configuration of the following 5 elements: